- Design Team: Sandeep Khosla, Amaresh Anand, Bijeta Bachaspati, Moiz Faizulla

-From the architect.
+Text description provided by the architects.
 The 16,000 sft site of the Krishnan house had several existing and mature trees and we envisioned a relatively low-slung architectural expression that would be interpretive of a vernacular aesthetic, while accommodating its green surroundings.

 An architecture of sloped Mangalore tiled roofs and rough-cut Shira stone cladding contrasts with floors of rough and polished Kota and joinery of teak.